 The Demise of the Grand Bargain

-Compensation for Injured Workers in the 21st Century An Academic Symposium September 23, 2016 Workers’ compensation systems arose as one of the great political compromises of the Progressive Era: workers injured on the job gave up the right to sue Read More
+Compensation for Injured Workers in the 21st Century Workers’ compensation systems arose as one of the great political compromises of the Progressive Era: workers injured on the job gave up the right to sue their employers for personal injury damages in return for less generous but more certain benefits.
+This exchange became known as The… continue reading

-February 27, 2015 The American Law Institute’s “Restatement of the Law of Liability Insurance” aimed, as former Director Lance Liebman said, to seek “the efficient and fair rules that should govern the insurer/insured relationship.”
-The project sparked spirited debate, and Read More
+The American Law Institute’s “Restatement of the Law of Liability Insurance” aimed, as former Director Lance Liebman said, to seek “the efficient and fair rules that should govern the insurer/insured relationship.”
+The project sparked spirited debate, and this conference assessed the work midstream, with the aim of reflecting on and influencing the project going forward…. continue reading

 Fragmented Risk